jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Groups/The Savage Seven.md

 - Ironheart - a warforged monk wandering the [[Delmiri Desert]]
 	- Would often mutter about how something, "foiled the design of [[Mechanus]]"
 	- Ottoluke believes he may be willing to part with his piece of the Inevitable
-- Miradark - a death cleric who has recently been near the Serpentlord Shrine
+- [[Mira]] - a death cleric who has recently been near the Serpentlord Shrine
 - Previously [[Ottoluke Organdorf]]

 #### [[Pieces of The Inevitable]]